 Finding the best business phone system in 2019 for your company can be daunting, because there are a lot more options today than there were 20 years ago.
-The reason for that is, technological advancements have enabled VoIP companies to emerge, providing businesses with a long list of options for business phone systems ranging from VoIP resellers to programmable VoIP services.
+The reason for that is, technological advancements have sparked VoIP companies to emerge, providing businesses with a long list of options for business phone systems ranging from VoIP resellers to programmable VoIP services.
 In between those, you have out-of-the-box business VoIP services like Telzio, that provide a proprietary, feature-rich VoIP platform that fit for most small and medium sized businesses.

 Deciding on the best business phone system for a company is not as simple as it may have been decades ago, when the only options available were landline telephones combined with physical PBX equipment.
 As costly as those options were, we can now compare them to modern business phone systems and appreicate the value that come with VoIP and cloud PBX options.

 To help you with your search for the best business phone system for your company, we’ve created this guide to help you gain a clearer understanding of on-premise phone systems, cloud phone systems, and hybrid phone systems.